dyrer/backdrop-responsive-blog/README.txt

 =====================
 The theme has been tested on following browsers.
 IE7+, Firefox, Google Chrome, Opera.

-Drupal compatibility:
+Backdrop compatibility:
 =====================
-This theme is compatible with Drupal 7.x.x
+This theme is compatible with Backdrop 1.x

 Developed by
 ============
-www.devsaran.com
+www.athanasiadis.me

 Slideshow photos by http://www.flickr.com/photos/68666702@N00/

 Help and Support Us
 =====================
-Please consider a small donation
-Paypal ID : donation@devsaran.com